Reinforcement Learning with Discrete Diffusion Policies for Combinatorial Action Spaces: Experiments

 We first validate our approach on a reward-guided generation task, which serves as a single-step RL problem (i.e., combinatorial multi-armed bandit).
 The goal is to finetune a pretrained discrete diffusion model to generate DNA sequences that maximize a specific reward signal, verifying the effectiveness of our policy optimization algorithm.

 We use a large public enhancer dataset of approximately 700,000 DNA sequences with length 200~\citep{gosai2023machine}.
-A reward function, detailed in Appendix~\ref{sec.dna setup}, is defined to predict gene expression activity, we leverage the pre-trained reward model provided by~\cite{wang2024fine}.
+We define a reward function, detailed in Appendix~\ref{sec:dna_setup}, to predict gene expression activity by leveraging the pretrained reward model provided by~\cite{wang2024fine}.
 Our primary metrics are the reward achieved and the approximate log-likelihood of the generated sequences, which measures their naturalness.
-We compare against controlled generation methods such as conditional guidance (CG)~\citep{nisonoff2024unlocking}, SMC and TDS~\citep{wu2023practical} and classifier-free guidance (CFG)~\cite{ho2022classifier}, as well as a strong RL-based baseline, DRAKE~\citep{wang2024fine}, that optimizes the policies by backpropagating reward through the reverse process using Gumbel-Softmax trick.
+We compare against controlled generation methods such as conditional guidance (CG)~\citep{nisonoff2024unlocking}, SMC and TDS~\citep{wu2023practical} and classifier-free guidance (CFG)~\cite{ho2022classifier}, as well as a strong RL-based baseline, DRAKES~\citep{wang2024fine}, that optimizes policies by backpropagating reward through the reverse process using the Gumbel-Softmax trick.
 For this task, we optimize our policy using the forward KL (FKL) objective~\Cref{eq:fkl_loss}.

 As shown in~\Cref{fig:dna_generation} (left), our method achieves a new state-of-the-art, attaining the highest reward scores while simultaneously generating the most probable sequences (highest log-likelihood).
 This demonstrates that our FKL-based update effectively optimizes for the target reward without sacrificing generative quality.
-Moreover, \Cref{fig:dna_generation} (right) showed that we can achieve consistently strong performance with diffusion timesteps much smaller than the sequence length 200, highlighting the inference-time efficiency compared to autoregressive~(AR) generation.
+Moreover, \Cref{fig:dna_generation} (right) shows that we can achieve consistently strong performance with diffusion timesteps much smaller than the sequence length of 200, highlighting the inference-time efficiency compared to autoregressive~(AR) generation.
 Finally, our approach is significantly more computationally efficient than DRAKES.
-As we have don't need to backpropagate through the whole reverse process, we reduced GPU memory consumption from $66.4$~GB to $10.6$~GB, and computation time from $268$ minutes to $97$ minutes compared to DRAKES, making high-performance reward optimization more accessible.
+Because we do not need to backpropagate through the whole reverse process, we reduce GPU memory consumption from $66.4$~GB to $10.6$~GB, and computation time from $268$ minutes to $97$ minutes compared to DRAKES, making high-performance reward optimization more accessible.